nazmulislam-dsi/fullstack-code-test/README.md

 - jdk-1.8.0

-- maven 3.6.3 (Optional.
-Requires, if you don't use mvnw/docker)
+- gradle 6.1 (Optional.
+Requires, if you don't use gradlew/docker)

 - docker (Optional.
 Requires, if run with docker)